-Gross profit decreased \$2.8 billion, or 87%, in 2023 compared to 2022, which reflected the decrease in revenue described above as well as \$296 million charges for unabsorbed manufacturing overhead costs as a result of the reduced utilization of our manufacturing capacity, and a \$108 million writedown of certain flash inventory to the lower of cost or market value, partially offset by \$207 million of charges related to a contamination event in the Flash Ventures' fabrication facilities incurred in 2022, and a \$64 million decrease in charges related to amortization expense on acquired intangible assets, some of which became fully amortized in 2023.
-Gross margin decreased 26% over 2022, with approximately 4% of the decline due to the net charges noted above and the remainder driven by the lower ASP per gigabyte.
+Gross profit decreased \$2.8 billion, or 87%, in 2023 compared to 2022, which reflected the decrease in revenue described above as well as an aggregate of approximately \$404 million for manufacturing underutilization and related charges and a write-down of certain flash inventory to the lower of cost or market value, partially offset by \$207 million of charges related to a contamination event in the Flash Ventures' fabrication facilities incurred in the prior year, and a \$64 million decrease in charges related to amortization expense on acquired intangible assets, some of which became fully amortized in 2023.
+Gross margin decreased 26% over the prior year with approximately 4% of the decline due to the net charges noted above and the remainder driven by the lower average selling prices per gigabyte.